globus/searchable-files-demo/README.md

-Finally, if you want to inspect the query which the `searchable-files` command is generating instead of submitting it to the Search service, you can use `--dump-query` to write the query to a file, as in
+Finally, if you want to inspect the query which the `searchable-files` command is generating instead of submitting it to the Search service, you can use `--dump-query` to write the query to standard out, as in

-    ./searchable-files query "foo" --types=tar --dump-query test-query-1.json
+    ./searchable-files query "foo" --types=tar --dump-query

 ### Logout